tenstorrent/SweRV-ISS/README.md

    time=<time-stamp> hart=<id> mbwrite <addr> <data>
 ```
 Similarly, we provide server mode commands that allows a client
-(typically test bench code running in a verilog simulator) to provide
+(typically test bench code running in a Verilog simulator) to provide
 whisper information about the time, hart-id, size, instruction tag and
 data of read/write operations associated with load/store/amo
 instructions.
 We use such information to check the preserved program